The Complete Guide to Disavowing Links for Google and Bing

 However, in our experience managing SEO for clients, we’ve found many cases when a low-quality link profile still hurts a website.
 In these cases, we must closely evaluate their every link, and be honest about its value to the brand.

-- Some drawbacks and limitations of the disavow links tools today
+- Drawbacks and limitations of disavow

 How Disavow Files Help You